What Is Telegraphic Speech? Examples, Age And Activities

 3. How can speech therapy help children who struggle with telegraphic speech?

-Speech therapy for children helps them overcome their language and speech problems through games and learning activities (17).
+Speech therapy for kids helps them overcome their language and speech problems through games and learning activities (17).
 Thus, if a child faces problems with telegraphic speech, a speech-language pathologist will evaluate the exact problem over multiple sessions and devise a customized plan for your child.
 The plan may include reading from flashcards, word lists, or games to improve speech and fluency or writing words on different textures (18).

 4. What are some red flags that I should look out for when it comes to telegraphic speech?